Slavomir Miletić

-Slavomir Miletić (born 1930) is a Bosnian Serb sculptor, who lives in the Netherlands.
+Slavomir Miletić (Serbian Cyrillic: Славомир Милетић; 1930–2022) was a Serbian sculptor, who lived in the Netherlands.
 He attended the Académie des Beaux-Arts de l'Institut de France.
 He was noted for his sometimes large works, characterized by a rough style, and for occasionally provoking controversy.

 Career

 In Yugoslavia, Slavomir Miletić studied at Arts Academy of Belgrade.
 In 1959, Miletić won a scholarship to the Académie des Beaux-Arts in Paris.
 He studied there for two years.
 He had a few exhibitions in Paris.
 He married Elisabeth Toutenhoofd, from The Hague, who received painting lessons in France.
 They moved to the Netherlands in 1960.

 Media-acclaimed exhibitions in Galerie Loujetsky of The Hague and De Drie Hendricken of Amsterdam did not lead to any sales.
 At the age of 32, on the brink of being expelled as an artist without money, he started working as a packer at the Honig food plant in Koog aan de Zaan.
 Director Paul Honig read an article in a Zaandam magazine about the artist's hardships and gave him his first assignment.
 One month later, a concrete male figure stood in front of Honig's new building: a laborer carrying a heavy burden.